 The UW can impact a student’s full- or part-time status.
 It may also impact immigration status (international students with F- or J- status).

-Discriminatory Harassment, Sexual Assault, Dating & Domestic Violence, and Stalking
+Sex-Discrimination, Sexual Assault, Dating and Domestic Violence, and Stalking:

 Hofstra prohibits sexual and other discriminatory harassment, stalking, domestic and dating violence, and sexual assault (collectively, “Gender-Based Offenses”).
 Students who believe they have been subjected to any of these Gender-Based Offenses should refer to Hofstra’s Nondiscrimination Policy for information about applicable policies and how to submit reports.
-Students may contact the Title IX Coordinator for Student Issues at 516-463-5841 or StudentTitleIX@hofstra.edu or contact Public Safety at 516-463-6606, or, for concerns involving employees or other nonstudents, the Title IX Coordinator for Employee Issues, at 516-463-6859or HumanResources@hofstra.edu.
-Confidential resources and support are also available from medical professionals at Student Health Services, at 516-463-6745 or SHS@hofstra.edu and counseling professionals in Student Counseling Services at 516-463-CARE (2273), as well as, clergy at the Interfaith Center.
+Students may contact the Title IX Coordinator for Student Issues at 516-463-5841 or StudentTitleIX@hofstra.edu or contact Public Safety at 516-463-6606, or, for concerns involving employees or other nonstudents, the Title IX Coordinator for Employee Issues, at 516-463-6859 or HumanResources@hofstra.edu.
+Confidential resources and support are available from medical professionals, at the Student Health Center at 516-463-6745.
+Resources and support are also available through Medicat (confidential) and via email (SHC@hofstra.edu), and counseling professionals are available in Student Counseling Services at 516-463-CARE (2273).
+Clergy are available at the Interfaith Center (Student Center Room 213).